CleoneMitsui/CleoneMitsui.github.io/_pages/cv.md

 # Research Grants

+-   04.2025 - 03.2027 Research Fellowships for Young Scientists, Japan Society for the Promotion of Science
 -   10.2024 - 09.2025 Research Grant by K. MATSUSHITA FOUNDATION
 -   04.2024 - 03.2027 FY2024 JST Support For Pioneering Research Initiated by the Next Generation

+# Professional Membership

+-   International Society of Political Psychology
+-   Japanese Society of Social Psychology
+-   Society for Personality and Social Psychology

 <!--
 Teaching